-The central course requirement is to prepare and present a substantial (25-30 page) research paper on a topic approved by me as appropriate for the seminar.
+The central course requirement is to prepare and present a substantial research paper (7,500-9000 words) on a topic approved by me as appropriate for the seminar.
 Abstracts from recent papers can be found on Blackboard.

 Students who took the course in previous years have suggested ways to encourage/coerce you to get started on your papers early in the term.
 The third week of the course is set aside to make it possible for you to do this.
 You need to understand that the research process must go on even when there are other things happening in the course, like litigation exercises, that may seem more immediate!!!